F-Ting/Project-Collab/Collaborate.md

 ## Messaging

-- We are using slack as our message board to organise meetings, quickly share and pin resources, and check in on one another.
+- We are using slack as our message board to organize meetings, quickly share and pin resources, and check in on one another.
 - In addition, the slack is also used for organising meeting times and share google hangouts links.

 ## Progress